Properties of black holes in non-linear electrodynamics: Discussion

 Finally, we remark on the spectral instability of QNMs caused by a small perturbation to the effective potential \cite{Nollert:1996rf}.
 As we have shown, a relatively miniscule additional feature in the effective potential governing QNMs causes a dramatic change in the QNM spectrum, reinforcing the findings in the literature \cite{Jaramillo:2020tuu,Cheung:2021bol}.
 While the spectra are destabilised, this does not necessarily translate into a physical instability of the time-domain signal \cite{Berti:2022xfj}.
 A detailed investigation would require time-domain simulations, which we leave for future work.

 \acknowledgments

+We are grateful to Jorge Russo and Paul Townsend for useful remarks.
 LC and AG were supported by King’s College London through an NMES funded studentship.
 RG is supported in part by the STFC grant (ST/X000753/1) and in part by the Perimeter Institute for Theoretical Physics.
 CRV acknowledges support from the Secretaría de Educación, Ciencia, Tecnología e Innovación de la Ciudad de México (SECTEI) of Mexico City.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.